-Our grandparents lived in a different time, with different values and habits than we have today.
-However, many of their habits were beneficial and could benefit us if we brought them back.
-Here are some of the top habits our grandparents had that need to make a comeback:
+Our grandparents grew up in a different era, with distinct values and practices than what we have today.
+Nevertheless, many of their customs were advantageous and could be beneficial to us if we reintroduced them into our lives.
+In this article, we will explore some of the top habits our grandparents had that should make a comeback.

 Cooking from Scratch